 Secluded Onsen Town Loved By My Students: Nyuto Onsen Kyo (乳頭温泉郷) is a traditional hot spring village deep in the mountains with rustic inns and beautiful outdoor baths.
 One of my Japanese students told me that she loves this hot spring town so much that it is the only place she keeps visiting year after year.
 Here you can enjoy the hot spring baths and nature to its fullest.

 Unisex Baths & Onsen Hopping: There are 7 onsen ryokan in this hot spring village and a lot of them have unisex onsen facilities or open-air baths.
 So it is probably not the right onsen destination for you if you are shy.
-However, Ogama Onsen (大釜温泉) and Magoroku Onsen (孫六温泉) have gender-segregated onsen facilities and Tusuronoyu (鶴の湯) also has a women-only outdoor bath.
+However, Ogama Onsen (大釜温泉) and Magoroku Onsen (孫六温泉) have gender-segregated onsen facilities and Tusuronoyu (鶴の湯) also has an outdoor bath for women-only.

 If you are staying overnight you should get the Yu Megurio Pass for 1,800円 (about $18 or 18€), because you can visit and try out all of the 7 onsens.